GaneshKannanOfficial/StudentEvaluator/README.md

 This application is deployed at [(http://mentorevaluationdashboard.ganeshkannan.tech/)].
 Visit the live application to see it in action.

 ### This website is accessible thorugh desktop , laptops and Iphones ....
-Please use a netwwork service which does not block non-secure website url
+Please use a netwwork service which does not block non-secure website url which would lead to improper data fetching from the database

 ## Video Demonstration